freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/sort-an-array-alphabetically-using-the-sort-method.md

 # --instructions--

 Use the `sort` method in the `alphabeticalOrder` function to sort the elements of `arr` in alphabetical order.
-The function will return a sorted array.
+The function should return a sorted array.

 # --hints--